perl-foundation-outreach/ideas/README.md

 This page lists project ideas for Perl and its related projects.

 Google offers some very good documentation for Summer of Code.
-If you haven't already you should really [head over](https://summerofcode.withgoogle.com/).
+If you haven't already you should really [head over to it](https://summerofcode.withgoogle.com/).
 Make sure you don't miss

 - [How it works](https://summerofcode.withgoogle.com/how-it-works/)
 - the [FAQ](https://developers.google.com/open-source/gsoc/faq)